Medallion II Mandatory Managed Care

 with the MCO to disenroll without cause.
 If this sanction is imposed, DMAS

-shall be responsible for notifying such individuals members of
+shall be responsible for notifying such individuals enrollees of

 the right to disenroll.